 Open Data and the Importance of Data Citations: The NASA EOSDIS Perspective

 Considerable attention is being paid to the principle of openly sharing data to help understandability, verifiability, and reproducibility of results reported in publications.
 The Executive Order dated May 9, 2013, and the Office of Management and Budget’s (OMB's) Open Data Policy define the policy of the U.S. government regarding open access to information generated and/or funded by government agencies.
 NASA’s Earth Science Program has been among the first in the world to establish a free and open policy for data and information generated under NASA sponsorship.
-This policy was established at the beginning of the Earth Observing System (EOS) Program in 1990.
+This policy was established at the beginning of NASA's Earth Observing System (EOS) Program in 1990.
 One of the purposes of this policy is to promote full and open sharing of data and the effective utilization of information to address basic Earth science questions and provide the basis for developing innovative practical applications to benefit the general public.

 In addition to providing free and open access to data, NASA’s Earth Science Program values transparency and reproducibility in scientific research, as do organizations with similar objectives such as the National Science Foundation (NSF), the Earth Science Information Partners (ESIP), the Coalition on Publishing Data in the Earth and Space Sciences (COPDESS), and the Global Earth Observation System of Systems (GEOSS).
 As such, NASA recognizes the importance of authors using NASA-provided datasets to clearly indicate which datasets were used and provide access to these datasets to readers.
 While there are several ways of accomplishing this objective, citing datasets unambiguously is among the best.